mrza12/mrza12/README.md

 ## <strong>Hi there :wave: , I'm Mirza!</strong>
 i'm currently undergraduated computer science student at university.
-Really Interest in Data Science especially in Data Engineer and Data Analyst
+Really Interest in Data Science especially in Data Scientist and Data Analyst

 ### <strong>Get Know More About Me!</strong>
 <p>